FriwiDev/new_testbed/TestbedConcept.md

 - Topology structures can be saved and loaded from json as a reference for future script executions
 - Remove requirement of central host which manages the network (in comparison to distrinet)
 - Support different node (= real hardware device) types, like servers or switches to be integrated
-- Support different services (= simulated/executed processes, currently ovs, ryu and wireguard)
+- Support different services (= simulated/executed processes, currently ovs, ryu and normal host)
 - Support different network setup types (VxLan from distrinet, 1on1 network for a real environment)

 Solution: